The story of 7 days in Athens. It was not planned, but I’m glad we made it through it all safely.

 Yes, you can see where I am going with this.
 During our trip to Athens, there was a small weather problem.
-There was supposed to be summer, but all of a sudden it was cold, windy and rainy.
-That’s why we decided to not visit any islands, as I first planned and that’s what led to discovering 2 more neighbourhoods in Athens.
+There was supposed to be summer, but all of a sudden it was cold, windy, and rainy.
+That’s why we decided not to visit any islands, as I first planned, and that’s what led to discovering 2 more neighborhoods in Athens.

-Switching accommodation took about 35 minutes, walking distance.
+Switching accommodations took about 35 minutes, within walking distance.
 After the morning photo shoot, we had to move, as a result of the bad weather.
 We would have moved to an island if it wasn’t for the storm which was coming our way.

-This was an uphill neighbourhood, with nice apartments and cars, clean and quiet.
-It was so much different than the first neighbourhood we got to know.
+This was an uphill neighborhood, with nice apartments and cars, clean and quiet.
+It was so much different than the first neighborhood we got to know.

 Day 3 in Athens, Greece

-On Friday, we explored the Kolonaki area, and also visited the Aristotle’s Lyceum and Temple of Olympian Zeus.
-All of this just by walking.
+On Friday, we explored the Kolonaki area, and also visited Aristotle’s Lyceum and the Temple of Olympian Zeus.
+All of this is just by walking.
 And the weather was not getting any better.
-I was cold, windy, rainy and reminded me of September days in Amsterdam.
+I was cold, windy, rainy and it reminded me of September days in Amsterdam.

 Day 4 in Athens, Greece

 After a short visit to the local Lidl supermarket, the storm was taking hold of the city, and there was water everywhere.
 I refused to get out of the apartment for the rest of the day.
-Cyclone they called it, and they even give it a name to this natural disaster of my trip to Athens.
-Zorbas they called it and it sure was impressive.
+Cyclone, they called it, and they even gave it a name for this natural disaster of my trip to Athens.
+Zorbas, they called it, and it sure was impressive.

 Day 5 in Athens, Greece